-The Ionising Radiations Regulations 1999 (IRR99) 1 require that the employer makes arrangements for a suitable QC programme to be provided for all radiological equipment.
-The employer should consult the appointed Radiation Protection Adviser (RPA) and Medical Physics Expert (MPE) about the QC programme.
-There are also many guidance documents 2,3,4 containing recommended standards for the QC of equipment.
+Regulation 15 (3)(c) of IR(ME)R and regulation 33 (3) of IRR require the employer to undertake adequate performance testing at regular intervals.
+The employer should consult the appointed the Medical Physics Expert (MPE) about the QC programme.
+There are also many guidance documents^{3,4,5} containing recommended standards for the QC of equipment.

-The QC programme should
+The QC operating procedure should